 Anatomy of a good design

-Why should users choose your app from a bunch of other applications?
 From the users’ point of view, design plays the main role in initial impression — this is the first thing that users see when opening an app.
 Do you want users to open your app and fall in love with it?
 That’s why we’re here.

 Simplicity and clarity

-Icons exist to give users new information about actions — the main idea is not to make them beautiful and brand new but to make them clear.
-The icons should lead to the right place.
+Icons exist to give new information about actions — the main idea is not to make them beautiful and brand new but to make them clear.
+Icons should lead to the right place.
 It’s important not to reinvent a wheel but to use familiar and logical elements.
 Look at how icons are used in the app below.
 You immediately understand where these buttons lead — home, notifications, and so on.

 Colors, illustrations, and animations should suit the theme of an app.
 People rarely like chaotic, flashy designs — this can alienate users.
 Compare these two designs.
 The first one has too many different colors, it looks clumsy.
 The second design also includes several accent colors but doesn’t look chaotic — all the colors fit together.

 There is no need to overload an interface with unnecessary elements.
 There shouldn’t be lots of texts, and the format needs to be optimized for smartphone screens.
 To make an interface simple, place key functions in the foreground, as content should be in the center of attention.

 If an app is complex, it is necessary to give users tips: not only in difficult moments but through the entire process of onboarding.
 Onboarding helps users understand how your app works — at this stage, tips are crucial.
 Give users an opportunity to skip instructions because some of them download your app for the second time and onboarding is no longer needed.